 Twenty of our members from Bathford made the return visit to Artannes between 24 and 28 October travelling, not only by car but also by Eurostar or by air.
 It was a time again for renewed friendship and also to meet other Artannais who had not been to Bathford.
 The conviviality of all present was apparent.

-The 1st AGM of the Twining Group was held on 10 November 2003 in the Rugby Club.
+The 1st AGM of the Twinning Group was held on 10 November 2003 in the Rugby Club.
 Formal elections were held for officers of the Group with the following result.

 Maureen Breeze – Chairperson, John Lees Vice-chair, Tony Woodcock Secretary, Chris Eker, Treasurer, Jeanette Kremer Membership Secretary and Committee Members, Tony Evans, Jan Hooker, Julia Masdin, Colin Priston, Peter Rideal, Liz Whitfield and Anne Woodcock.
 A constitution as also adopted and the group will be known as the Bathford Twinning Association.